-Forget your tiny fish tanks, and go for the big boys.
-Yup, we’re talking S.E.A Aquarium, home to more than 100,000 fishy friends in every shape, size and colour imaginable — think sharks, manta rays, giant octopuses, dolphins, clown fishes and seahorses.
-We’re big on having a wander through the super cool shark tunnel (which houses over 200 sets of sharp teeth).
-Tired of admiring them through the glass?
-Top your visit by heading to the rock pools where you can touch and hold some weird and wonderful creatures.
-Wade around rays?
-We’re sold.
+Forget your tiny fish tanks and go for the big boys.
+Yup, this massive aquarium is home to more than 100,000 fishy friends in every shape, size and colour imaginable.
+Think sharks, manta rays, giant octopuses, dolphins, eels and seahorses.
+We’re big on having a wander through the super cool shark tunnel!
+Top your visit by signing up for one of the unique experiences to do an aquarium sleepover, take a dip with the sharks, dive with the fishes and more.

 S.E.A.
 Aquarium, 8 Sentosa Gateway, Singapore 098269

 One for the fam, Adventure Cove takes water play to the next level.
-Make a splash with its massive slides and water-coasters.
-And if you prefer nothing too extreme for the lil’ one (or yourself – hey, who are we to judge), bob around in the lazy river, race around the wet maze or jump the waves in the main pool.
-Make a pit stop at the colourful Rainbow Reef where families can get up close and personal snorkelling with over 20,000 aquatic animals!
+Make a splash with its massive high-speed slides and water coasters.
+And if you prefer nothing too extreme for the lil’ one (or yourself – hey, who are we to judge), bob around in the lazy river, get wet and wild at the treehouse or jump the waves in the main pool.
+Psst: Make a pit stop at the colourful Rainbow Reef to get up close and personal snorkelling with over 20,000 aquatic animals.

 Trick Eye Museum

 Can’t stand the heat?
-We got one attraction in the bag that’ll have you kicking the same amount of fun indoors!
-The Trick Eye Museum is one of our top picks for both families or anyone up for some snaps that’ll trick viewers (haters will say it’s photoshopped).
-Step into this interactive museum for some seriously funny photos courtesy of clever visual trickery, and see yourself turn into one flexible ballerina, a giant or being devoured by a sea monster!
+The Trick Eye Museum is one of our top picks for both families or anyone up for some snaps that’ll trick viewers (haters will say they’re photoshopped).
+Step into this interactive museum for some seriously funny photos courtesy of clever visual trickery, and get creative with all sorts of quirky poses!